Pshemakho Kotsev: Biography

 He was released with the effort of his North Caucasian nationalist comrades such as Haidar Bammate and Alikhan Kantemir in Tbilisi.
 After living in Trabzon and Samsun for a while, he went to France in late 1921 and lived there for a while.
 After 1923 he returned to Turkey and settled in Istanbul.
-His articles on the Caucasus were published in magazines such as "Mücahit" (Ankara), "Caucasian Review" (München).
-He was one of the founders of the "North Caucasus-Turkish Culture and Solidarity Association" (Today's United Caucasus Association), which was one of the first Caucasian organizations formed in Istanbul after a long break in the Republican era.
-A booklet called “Pages from the History of the North Caucasus Freedom and War of Independence” was published by this association.
+His articles on the Caucasus were published in magazines such as Mücahit in Ankara and Caucasian Review in Munich.
+He was one of the founders of the North Caucasus-Turkish Culture and Solidarity Association (Today's United Caucasus Association), which was one of the first Caucasian organizations formed in Istanbul after a long break in the Republican era.
+A booklet called "Pages from the History of the North Caucasus Freedom and War of Independence" was published by this association.

-In 1923, in Istanbul, Ahmedkhan Avarsky, a former White Guard officer, and Pshemakho Kotsev established the Anatoly trading company.
-The firm tried to provide material and technical assistance to the rebels (led by Gotsinsky) in the North Caucasus.
-The Soviet government believed that there Pshemaho Kotsev collaborated with various anti-Bolshevik emigre committees.
-After the Bolsheviks liquidated the Gotsinsky uprising in September 1925, Pshemakho Kotsev ceased any participation in the armed struggle against Soviet power.
+In 1923, in Istanbul, Ahmedkhan Avarsky, a former White Guard officer, and Kotsev established the Anatoly trading company.
+The firm tried to provide material and technical assistance to the rebels (led by Najmuddin of Gotzo) in the North Caucasus.
+The Soviet government believed that there Kotsev collaborated with various anti-Bolshevik émigré committees.
+After the Bolsheviks liquidated Najmuddin's uprising in September 1925, Kotsev ceased any participation in the armed struggle against Soviet power.

-He died in Istanbul on January 8, 1962.
-After the funeral salah in Şişli Mosque, he was buried in Feriköy Cemetery on the shoulders of Caucasian origin people with an official and military ceremony held for being a former president.
+He died in Istanbul on 8 January 1962.
+After the funeral salah in Şişli Mosque, he was buried in Feriköy Cemetery alongside other Caucasian peoples, with an official and military ceremony held for being a former president.